The structure of GP training in Staffordshire and Shropshire is changing from August 2017 to a scheme known as Springboard Training.

 The trainers have a positive attitude towards providing the necessary support for GP registrars to pass the CSA and AKT.
 Each VTS has a lead TPD who will provide additional support and advice for registrars who may have communication or language problems.
 Newly qualified GPs who have recently been through the process, as well as experienced trainers also provide additional advice.

-Each VTS area organises training days looking at the CSA, giving feedback of communication skills and discussing management of complex problems.
+Each programme area organises training days looking at the CSA, giving feedback of communication skills and discussing management of complex problems.
 Ideally potential problems should be identified early and action taken to improve the situation for the GP registrar.

-Opportunities within each Vocational Training Scheme
+Opportunities within each Training Programme

 - Four GP training packages based at Burton, Stafford, Stoke-on-Trent and Shrewsbury/Telford